jakubtwalczak/Polish-people-basic-physical-attributes/README.md

 # Polish people basic physical attributes

 Using OOP to generate data about height, weights and BMIs of Polish people.

 **Update 2024/01/18** - added notebook with supervised machine learning models (more detailed description below).

+**Update 2024/01/21** - added notebook with second kind of regression (only continuous features, improved overall metrics).

 # Project's description

 Using OOP to generate data about height, weights and BMIs of Polish people.
 BONUS: Comparison of Polish football teams' members' attributes to generated distributions.

 **Update 2024/01/18** - added notebook with stacking, blending and single classification and regression techniques to - approprietly - assign men or women to their sex and predict people's height values, depending on their weight, sex and categorized BMI.

 # Technologies used